|Focus and Scope|

-Journal of Medicine and Health (JMH), is an open access journal (OAJ), a periodic scientific publication biannually online published on February and August; using review and screening system by peer group reviewer.
+Journal of Medicine and Health (JMH) is an open access journal (OAJ), a periodic scientific publication biannually online published in February and August, using review and screening system by peer group reviewer.
 Scientific articles dealing with the following topics in medicine, health, new developing therapy from traditional medicine or herbs and developing clinical therapy are particularly welcome.

-This journal encompasses original research articles, case report, and review articles (but not preferable), including: continuing medicine and health study, dentistry topics, molecular biology medicine, stem cell study and functional food.
+This journal encompasses original research articles, case report, and review articles (only selected writer), including continuing medicine and health study, dentistry topics, molecular biology medicine, stem cell study and functional food.

 All papers submitted to this journal must be written in good Bahasa Indonesia or English.
 For the English language article, authors for whom English is not their native language are encouraged to have their paper be checked before submission for grammar and clarity.
 The work should not have been published or submitted for publication elsewhere.

 All manuscripts must be submitted to JMH using Online Submission Service at the following URL address: https://journal.maranatha.edu/index.php/jmh,

 where Author should register first as Author Role.
 If authors have any problems with the online submission, please contact Editorial Office at the following email: [email protected]